Skip to Main Content

 Full IRB review is required if ANY of these apply to the proposed research:

-1. The research involves prisoners, fetuses, pregnant women, the seriously ill, or mentally or cognitively compromised adults as subjects.
+1. The research involves prisoners (but see the note in the limited review section for an exception), fetuses, pregnant women, the seriously ill, or mentally or cognitively compromised adults as subjects.

-5. Any research which does not fall into any of the categories explicitly identified as qualifying for exempt or expedited status.
+3. Any research which does not fall into any of the categories explicitly identified as qualifying for limited or expedited review.

-6. The research involves deception, and the nature of the deception is considered of sufficient consequence to require consideration by the full IRB.
-(Deception of lesser consequence may be eligible for expedited review (see below for a discussion of Deception).
+4. The research involves deception and the nature of the deception is considered of sufficient consequence to require consideration by the full IRB.
+(Deception of lesser consequence may be eligible for limited or expedited review; see below for a discussion of deception).

 During each full IRB review, the committee members will consider whether the degree of risk to human subjects requires IRB review more frequently than once per year.